-The program blends learning formats for a flexible structure that caters to a variety of learning styles.
-The majority of the coursework is online, taught by Kendall faculty.
+The Design and Innovation Management certificate program blends learning formats for a flexible structure that caters to a variety of learning styles.
+The majority of the coursework is online, taught by KCAD faculty.
 The weekend learning, brainstorming, simulation and collaboration sessions are taught by visiting professors at the beginning and end of each seven-week course.

 The certificate can be completed in two semesters.
 The introductory course, KDES 650, is the prerequisite to the other courses, which we recommend taking in sequence.

-The majority of MBA Certificate in Design and Innovation Management coursework is online, taught by Kendall faculty members.
+The majority of Certificate in Design and Innovation Management coursework is online, taught by KCAD faculty members.
 Online classes provide a convenient and engaging way to interact with professors and other students, using online communication tools such as FerrisConnect, FSU’s web portal; Skype™ and Google docs.™

 You will need to have consistent access to a computer with internet capabilities.
 A satellite, DSL or cable modem connection is recommended.